 Rome and Florence are two of the most important cities in Italy and are international student centers.
 As many international cities today, both are equipped with lively nightlife, multiple restaurants for diners of all kinds, discos, bars, pubs, etc. But what else can these cities offer a student once the charm of countless nights out and convenience store wine wears thin?

 Shop-a-holics will enjoy the infamous San Lorenzo, a large, outdoor leather market just down the street from the Duomo.
-Additionally, there is plenty of opportunity to venture out into smaller Tuscan towns, just grab a bus schedule!
+Additionally, there are plenty of opportunities to venture out into smaller Tuscan towns, just grab a bus schedule!
 Spend your weekends enjoying wine tastings in vineyards outside of the city or taking day trips to the nearby cities of Milan, Venice, and Rome.

 Walking through the streets of Rome is like stepping back in time; the architecture is amazing and the atmosphere is unlike any in the world.
-Students should also spend time exploring the Vatican City, as it is home to St. Peter’s Basilica, the Sistene Chapel and other impressive examples of world renowned art.
-If you're looking for short break from the city, students are encouraged to take weekend trips to nearby Naples, Capri, and Umbria!
+Students should also spend time exploring the Vatican City, as it is home to St. Peter’s Basilica, the Sistene Chapel, and other impressive examples of world-renowned art.
+If you're looking for a short break from the city, students are encouraged to take weekend trips to nearby Naples, Capri, and Umbria!

 Neither Rome nor Florence are places to spend your semester studying in if you love being surrounded by nature (though Florence is closer to the countryside).
 Additionally, neither city necessarily has "scenery" or a "skyline."
 Not to say that studying abroad in Italy won't give your camera a workout! - both cities have cool vantage points with great views worth scouting out.
 Generally speaking, Romans are considered more disgruntled and Florentines are more quiet and reserved.